maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 So, if the expressions are immediate neighbors in the causal graph, as in the examples above, the separation is not hard to determine.
-However, what if the expressions are further down in history?
+However, what if the expressions are further back in history?

 For example, what about the expressions `{4, 5}` and `{5, 6}` here?